 When it comes to electric vehicles (EVs), China might just have the upper hand, as it is now the largest EV market in the world.
 With nearly 580,000 electric cars sold in China in last year, a 72 per cent increase from the previous year, China has emerged as a leader in both the supply of and demand for EVs.
 As the Chinese government strives to lead and dominate the EV market, it aims for EVs to account for 12 per cent of overall sales by 2020.

 Tesla may be the industry leader in the West, but in China, it is a completely different story.
 Chinese car companies have been producing EVs at a mind-blowing rate for some time now.

 If you're interested in the EV market and have never heard of BYD, then it's time to get familiar: BYD is already selling more EV cars than Tesla!
 It also helps that Chinese drivers buy more EVs than anywhere else in the world.
 Alongside this, EV carmakers in China have access to the largest domestic market in the world.

 Why does the country want to dominate the production of electric vehicles, beyond financial gain?

-The country’s incentive to become the leader in the production of electric vehicles is rooted into aspirations of the government.
+The country's incentive to become the leader in the production of electric vehicles is rooted in the aspirations of the government.
 The Chinese government has goals to sell seven million new EV cars in the country by 2025.